-A mixing bowl is a kitchen must-have for sweet and savoury tasks, from baking cakes through to making mayonnaise.
-It's a useful holding vessel, too, for example, when you’re soaking beans or shelling peas.
+A mixing bowl is a kitchen must-have for all manner of tasks, from baking cakes through to making mayonnaise.
+It’s a useful holding vessel, too, for example, when you’re soaking beans or shelling peas.
 When buying a mixing bowl, think about the kind of tasks you use it for.
-And do you want a bowl that'll go in the dishwasher, oven, freezer and microwave?
+And do you want a bowl that’ll go in the dishwasher, oven, freezer and microwave?

 If you’re short on space, nesting bowls, with or without other utensils, are a great solution but don’t be blinded by a ‘more is better’ approach.
 If you don’t use American cup measures, ever, then why bother?

 If you want fancy design, you’ll have to pay a premium, but if practicality on a budget is more your thing, opt for a bowl that’s durable and able to withstand heat.
 Sets that you can stack, and add to, make good sense as well.

 Best mixing bowls to buy

 Key features: Nesting, two bowls, colander, sieve, American cup measures, tbsp measure, dishwasher-safe

 If you’re stocking your kitchen or looking for a house-warming present, this makes for an impressive all-in-one.
 The large mixing bowl is 4.5 litres, a good size for prepping big bakes, then there’s a little bowl for smaller jobs.
 Neatly stacked inside, the colander and sieve are large enough to tackle standard tasks.
 The handles are easy to grip but the sieve doesn’t have a long handle or feet, so care will need to be taken when draining hot liquids.
 Plastic is probably the best choice if you’re not a fan of kitchen clatter, and the whole set together, with cups and tablespoon measure, is ultra-lightweight.

 Lakeland stainless steel Mega mixing bowl

 Best mixing bowl for batch-baking and big cakes